LucasSte/MLX-vs-Pytorch/README.md

 intelligence frameworks that work on Apple Silicon devices: MLX and PyTorch.

-The idea behind this simple project is to enable a wise choice when starting an AI project in an Apple computer.
+The idea behind this simple project is to enable a wise choice when starting an AI project on an Apple computer.

 We ran five benchmarks several times to emulate a day-to-day usage.
 For more information about them, please refer to section [Details about each benchmark](#details-about-each-benchmark).